on orders of $85 or more

 - The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X).

 - Leeson, Francis L. Dictionary of British Peerages.
 Baltimore: Genealogical Publishing, 1986.
 Print.
 (ISBN 0-8063-1121-5).

 - Innes, Thomas and Learney.
 Scots Heraldry A Practical Handbook on the Historical Principles and Mordern Application of the Art and Science.
 London: Oliver and Boyd, 1934.
 Print.

 - Martine, Roddy, Roderick Martine and Don Pottinger.
 Scottish Clan and Family Names Their Arms, Origins and Tartans.
 Edinburgh: Mainstream, 1992.
 Print.

 The Swain Family Crest was acquired from the Houseofnames.com archives.
 The Swain Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 6 October 2014 at 17:27.
+This page was last modified on 20 January 2015 at 20:17.

 houseofnames.com is an internet property owned by Swyrich Corporation.